 Since 2011, I have served as the science resource teacher at Lakeland Christian School, and I believe it is the most significant thing I have done in the 45+ years I have been an educator.

 I have the privilege of working with first through fifth grade enhancing our science program.
 I look for ways to bring STE(A)M (Science, Technology, Engineering (Art) Mathematics) emphasis into what I do.
 I look for ways to bring in “real life” applications to what we study.
 I strive to integrate all the “school skills” needed to be inquisitive problem solvers.
 I am also involved with the RISE Institute when needed.

 I oversee a program called “Odyssey of the Mind” for grades two through middle school.
 OM teaches students to learn creative problem-solving methods to open-ended problems rewarding “out of the box” thinking.

-Of utmost significance is my wife of 45 years, Barbara; my three children, (all graduates of LCS); and my seven grandchildren, the joys of my life.
+Of utmost significance is my wife of more than 45 years, Barbara; my three children, (all graduates of LCS); and my seven grandchildren, the joys of my life.

 I have served as elementary principal for 26 years at LCS and Mansfield Christian School (Ohio), and prior to that, 12 years as a middle school science teacher in public and Christian schools.

 Mrs. Letty Lamelas – Elementary Spanish & Missions Teacher